realAkshaj/ai-cms-platform/README.md

 - **Loading States** - No more wondering if something's working
 - **Mobile Ready** - Looks great on phones, tablets, and desktops

-### 🚀 Coming Soon
-- **AI Content Generation** - Let AI help you write blog posts, product descriptions, and more
-- **Smart SEO Optimization** - Automatic keyword suggestions and content improvements
-- **Real-time Collaboration** - Edit content together with your team, Google Docs style
-- **Advanced Analytics** - See how your content performs and what your audience loves
-- **Rich Media Support** - Images, videos, and files with AI-powered optimization

 ## 🏗️ How It All Fits Together